16 June, 2005

 Terms of Service).

-account.
-The next page that comes up will say (in English) that your MSN Spaces account has been created.
-In the bottom row, click the button on the right labeled "Go to Your Space" [note, if this document is translated into Chinese, do not translate the words "Go to Your Space"] to proceed to the page to edit your MSN Spaces account. \n
+In the bottom row, click the button on the left labeled "Create your space" [note, if this document is translated into Chinese, do not translate the words "Create your space"] to create your MSN Spaces account. \n”,1]

 \n